BentoBoxWorld/docs/docs/addons/Biomes/index.md

 ## Permissions

-`{GameModePrefix}` is permission prefix for each Game Mode addon.
-F.e.
-BSkyBlock addon permission prefix is 'bskyblock' but AcidIsland permission prefix is 'acidisland'.
+!!! tip
+    `[gamemode]` is a prefix that differs depending on the gamemode you are running.
+    The prefix is the lowercased name of the gamemode, i.e. if you are using BSkyBlock, the prefix is `bskyblock`.
+    Similarly, if you are using AcidIsland, the prefix is `acidisland`.

-###### User permissions:
+### User permissions
-- `{GameModePrefix}.biomes`: player can use biomes command that opens GUI.
+- `[gamemode].biomes`: player can use biomes command that opens GUI.
-- `{GameModePrefix}.biomes.info`: player can use biomes info command.
+- `[gamemode].biomes.info`: player can use biomes info command.
-- `{GameModePrefix}.biomes.set`: player can use biomes set command.
+- `[gamemode].biomes.set`: player can use biomes set command.

-###### Admin permissions:
+### Admin permissions
-- `{GameModePrefix}.admin.biomes`: player can use admin biomes command that opens GUI.
+- `[gamemode].admin.biomes`: player can use admin biomes command that opens GUI.
-- `{GameModePrefix}.admin.biomes.add`: player can use admin biomes add command that adds new biome.
+- `[gamemode].admin.biomes.add`: player can use admin biomes add command that adds new biome.
-- `{GameModePrefix}.admin.biomes.edit`: player can use admin biomes edit command that edits existing biomes parameters.
+- `[gamemode].admin.biomes.edit`: player can use admin biomes edit command that edits existing biomes parameters.
-- `{GameModePrefix}.admin.biomes.set`: player can use admin biomes set command that allows to change other player biomes.
+- `[gamemode].admin.biomes.set`: player can use admin biomes set command that allows to change other player biomes.
-- `{GameModePrefix}.admin.biomes.import`: player can use admin biomes import command allows to import biomes in world.
+- `[gamemode].admin.biomes.import`: player can use admin biomes import command allows to import biomes in world.
-- `{GameModePrefix}.admin.biomes.settings`: player can use admin biomes settings command that allows to change addon settings.
+- `[gamemode].admin.biomes.settings`: player can use admin biomes settings command that allows to change addon settings.

 [Full permissions](Permissions)